 * deficits in basic academic skills, such as reading, writing, and mathematics

 * learning skills deficits, such as goal setting, listening, noticing, reasoning, thinking, studying, comprehension, and organizing

-*performance skills deficits; such as skills in performing tasks in a timely, accurate and organized manner, and decreasing minimally disruptive behaviors
+*performance skills deficits; such as skills in performing tasks in a timely, accurate, and organized manner, and decreasing minimally disruptive behaviors

 From the American Academy of Pediatrics:

 The guidelines state that children who receive early intensive behavioral treatment have been shown to make substantial, sustained gains in IQ, language, academic performance, and adaptive behavior, as well as some measures of social behavior, and their outcomes have been significantly better than those of children in control groups.
-There is a growing body of evidence that supports the efficacy of certain interventions in ameliorating symptoms and enhancing functioning, but much remains to be learned.
+There is a growing body of evidence that supports the efficacy of certain interventions in ameliorating symptoms and enhancing function, but much remains to be learned.

 Inclusion is important and can be very effective when done correctly.
 However, having a child sit in a general education classroom for exposure is generally not helpful.
 We have seen first hand how students develop self-esteem issues, defense mechanisms, and more by staying in a classroom where they are performing severely below grade level.

-“We firmly believe that it does students with learning disabilities little good to be included and socialized in general education classrooms for 12 years if the result is that those students leave high school reading at a second or third grade level and with series self esteem issues” -Herr & Bateman (2013).
+“We firmly believe that it does students with learning disabilities little good to be included and socialized in general education classrooms for 12 years if the result is that those students leave high school reading at a second or third grade level and with a series self esteem issues” -Herr & Bateman (2013).